-The mission of this Society is to support the interests of the School of Pharmacy, advance the interests of alumni and promote the profession of Pharmacy by:
+The objective of this Society is to support the mission of the School of Pharmacy, advance the interests of alumni, and promote the profession of pharmacy and the pharmaceutical sciences by:

 There shall be five classes of membership in the Society.

 Active Society Members: All graduates of the School of Pharmacy, University of Pittsburgh, shall automatically become Active Members of the Society.